streamlit/streamlit/docs/develop_streamlit_components.md

 This template has much more code than its React sibling, in that all the mechanics of handshaking, setting up event listeners, and updating the component's frame height are done manually.
 The React version of the template handles most of these details automatically.

 - Towards the bottom of the source file, the template calls `Streamlit.setComponentReady()` to tell Streamlit it's ready to start receiving data.
-(You'll generally want to do this after creating and loading everything that the component relies on.)
+(You'll generally want to do this after creating and loading everything that the Component relies on.)
 - It subscribes to `Streamlit.RENDER_EVENT` to be notified of when to redraw.
 (This event won't be fired until `setComponentReady` is called)
 - Within its `onRender` event handler, it accesses the arguments passed in the Python script via `event.details.args`
 - It sends data back to the Python script in the same way that the React template does - clicking on the "Click Me!" button calls `Streamlit.setComponentValue()`